Who Can Do EMDR Therapy: Who Can Benefit and Who Cannot

 Who can Benefit from EMDR Therapy?

 People with PTSD, or Post-Traumatic Stress Disorder, experience persistent and severe psychological symptoms after experiencing or witnessing a traumatic event.
 These symptoms include flashbacks, nightmares, anxiety, depression, and hyper-vigilance.
-PTSD can significantly impact an individual's ability to function daily and lead to disruptions in relationships, work, and other areas of life.
+Intrusive memories are also a common symptom of PTSD, where distressing memories re-emerge involuntarily, causing emotional and psychological difficulties that EMDR therapy aims to address.
+PTSD can significantly impact an individual’s ability to function daily and lead to disruptions in relationships, work, and other areas of life.

 2. Individuals with Anxiety Disorders